 You, therefore, need to get rid of foods rich in added fats such as trans fats.
-Instead, go for healthy fats such as avocado, olive oil, coconut oil, nuts, and seeds.
+Instead, go for healthy fats such as avocado, olive oil, nuts, and seeds.
 Fish like salmon, mackerel, and tuna are also rich sources of healthy fats, especially omega-3-fatty acids.

 Stress often contributes to overeating.
 Some individuals find comfort in eating, so when they are stressed, they turn to food.
 When your stress levels are high, the primary stress hormone cortisol is released.
-Elevated cortisol levels can cause an increase in appetite, gradually leading to weight loss (20).
+Elevated cortisol levels can cause an increase in appetite, gradually leading to weight gain (20).

 An increase in cortisol levels can cause your body to produce lower amounts of testosterone.
 This may slow down calorie-burning and cause a decrease in muscle mass.
 Studies show that adverse stress affects weight gain and abdominal obesity (6).